JUNYOKAN!

 26 November 1928:

 Under construction.
 Designated NACHI.
 Work remains to be accomplished on her superstructure and main armament systems.
 A political decision is made that NACHI will be present for the Emperor Hirohito's (Showa) upcoming Coronation Naval Review to be attended by warships from Great Britian and other countries.
-NACHI is "completed" and registered in the Sasebo Naval District.
+NACHI is "completed" and attached to Sasebo Naval District.

 4 December 1928: